kevinkirkup/docker-swarm-tutorial/README.md

 Setup Docker Swarm Discovery Service
 ===============

+## Pre-Requisites

+ This tutorial was written with Mac OSX in mind.
+Although Docker and VirtualBox are avialable for Linux and Windows, The steps below may not completely work in either of those environments.

+ Please feel free to submit pull requests for any changes that may be needed to make this applicable for Linux and/or Windows, and I'm include them.

+ * [Virtual Box]
+ * [Virtual Box Extension Pack]
+ * [Docker Toolbox]

 The first decision that we need to make when we are configuring our cluster is which service discovery method that we are going to use.
 There are a number of different Discover Servers supported by Docker Swarm: